This easy Donauwellen cake is just an irresistible cake! The Donauwellen Cake is a classic German cake that you can find in many German bakeries.

 Prepare Tray or Form

 – Grease a deep baking form or tray and layer it with parchment paper, size 13-15 inches.
+A disposable lasagne pan will work as well.

 – Preheat oven to 180 C or 350 F.